 7. Drink peppermint tea.
 Peppermint tea can offer a quick pick me up.
 Even without caffeine, the mint in the tea can help wake you up.
 Look for caffeine-free peppermint tea at the shop.
 If your energy is flagging, grab a cup of peppermint tea to give you the boost you need!

 8. Connect with other mums.
 You’re less likely to feel as tired and stressed when you speak to other mums who are in the same boat.
-Catch up with mates, Google your local playgroup, or connect online with the In Shape Mummy Facebook group.
+Catch up with mates, Google your local playgroup, call a friend or share your experiences on our In Shape Mummy Instagram or Facebook page.
 However you do it, catch up with other mums to share in your experiences.
 You would be surprised at the amount of support you get and at the amount you can give!
 Even just hearing that you are not alone can be a surprisingly big boost!

 9. Go for a short walk.
 The last thing you may feel like doing is exercising when you’re tired, but it actually gets the blood flowing through your body and makes you feel more energised.
 If you’re flagging, just start going and you’ll be surprised at how quickly your batteries recharge!